River Wensum: Watermills

-River Wensum bridges
+Bridges at Norwich

-Bishops Bridge is one of five medieval bridges which span the River Wensum.
-Built in 1345 it formed part of the defensive structure along the river, with a gatehouse on the city side of bridge which was demolished in 1791.
-It is positioned on the site of a Roman Ford.
+Bishops Bridge is positioned on the site of a Roman ford.
+Built in 1345, it is one of five medieval bridges which span the River Wensum, and was designed to form part of the defensive structure of Norwich.
+The bridge's gatehouse was demolished in 1791.

 Jarrold Bridge is a footbridge linking the St James Place business park to Bishopgate.

 Fye Bridge is arguably the oldest river crossing in Norwich and is the gate to the North of the City known as "Norwich Over the Water" this bridge was also the site of a cucking stool for ducking lawbreakers and undesirables.

 Whitefriars Bridge Named after a former Carmelite (White Friars) monastery.
 The remains of which can still be seen in a small section of medieval wall and archway.

 Foundry Bridge Near the railway station and the Yacht station on Riverside named after a foundry nearby, purported to have been built to take a railway line.

 Lady Julian Bridge is a footbridge named after Julian of Norwich that links Riverside to King Street.

 Carrow Bridge near Carrow Road football ground is a more recent cantilevered swing bridge, which can still be opened to allow large or high vessels through.
 It is positioned in close proximity to the Boom towers which originally had a chain suspended between them and would have been used as part of the city's defences and as a method of collecting tolls on goods travelling up river from Great Yarmouth.

 Novi Sad Friendship Bridge is a cable stayed swing footbridge which spans the River Wensum in Norwich.
 The structure is named in recognition of the twinning ties between Norwich and Novi Sad in Serbia.
 The bridge was designed by Buro Happold and commissioned by Norfolk County Council.

-There are further bridges at Barn Road, Anchor Quay, Duke Street and St. Georges Street.
+There are further bridges at St Crispin's Road, Duke Street and St George's Street.